 Now we are ready to proceed.
 The way how you apply the isolation coat is fully depending on the texture of the painting.

-Step-by-step guide How to apply isolation coat on your acrylic painting:
+Step-by-step guide on How to apply an isolation coat to your acrylic painting:

 Follow all 5 steps to apply the isolation coat to the acrylic painting.

 Prepare the isolation coat medium if you’re using soft gel gloss, the pre-mixed isolation coat is ready to apply.

 Mix 2 parts soft gel gloss to 1 part distilled water.
 Mix more than you think you will need.
 These are recommendations for Golden gel gloss, but you should follow the instructions on the gloss medium or gel gloss that you’ve chosen.

 Little by little add some water to mix it better, but do not add too much!
 The consistency should be thick.